-The PartnerCHESS-C systems allow you to share your views, opinions, photos and personal experiences to aid in your recovery.
-However, you do not have theright to post content on PartnerCHESS-C that promotes racism, bigotry, hatred, nudity or physical harm of any kind against any group or individual.
+The ACHESS-C and PartnerCHESS-C systems allow you to share your views, opinions, photos and personal experiences to aid in your recovery.
+However, you do not have the right to post content on ACHESS-C or PartnerCHESS-C that promotes racism, bigotry, hatred, nudity or physical harm of any kind against any group or individual.
 A research staff member will review and delete any messages deemed inappropriate.
 A research staff member will then follow up with the author of the inappropriate content.
 If the behavior continues, research staff may decide to withdraw you from the study for your best interest as well as others on the study.